-I was VERY GRUNGY.
+I was feeling VERY 'ICKY'.

 And one day, I ‘acted out.’
 It was impulsive, which is expected for kids, but I also remember it being oddly thrilling.
 I walked into the classroom of a teacher I did not particularly like; I threw stuff around, I messed up her papers on her desk, I knocked over a plant, and the worst….

 Remember rubber cement that was used in schools in the 80’s?
 I took the rubber cement wand and painted glue all over the ivory keys of the teacher’s piano!!!